-This Duck Cassoulet with Fennel is an ideal comfort food for chilly winter days.
+This Duck Cassoulet recipe with fennel is an ideal comfort food dish for chilly winter days.

 While so many of my friends and other bloggers seem to be behaving themselves and starting the New Year off with Whole 30 or the Keto Diet, I’m finding myself in full comfort food mode, and one of my favorite comfort foods is Cassoulet.

 Cassoulet is a traditional french slow-cooked casserole, generally containing white beans and a mixture of rich meats like duck and pork.
 Cassoulet gets its name from its traditional cooking vessel, the cassole, a deep, round, ceramic pot.
 However, I just use my enameled cast iron dutch oven.

 How to Make Cassoulet